 In fact, the American Institute for Cancer Research recommends peppers in its official dietary recommendations, Foods that Fight Cancer, because of the strength of the promising research.
-Adding cayenne to your diet can be one more tool to help prevent or fight cancer.
+Adding cayenne peppers to your diet can be one more tool to help prevent or fight cancer.

 Plenty of research links eating spicy foods, such as cayenne, with longer life.
-In addition to the Hunzas mentioned above, a study of half a million people found that those who ate spicy food had a 14% chance of living longer than those who ate bland foods.
+In addition to the Hunzas data mentioned above, a study of half a million people found that those who ate spicy food had a 14% chance of living longer than those who ate bland foods.

 Spicy foods, such as cayenne, are linked with heart health and cancer-fighting qualities, which are two of the major causes of death in industrialized countries.
-It makes sense, then, that another study found that regularly consuming spicy foods was correlated with a lower rate of death from respiratory disease, heart problems, and cancer.
+It makes sense, then, that another study found that regularly consuming spicy foods was correlated with a lower rate of death from respiratory disease, heart and blood pressure problems, and cancer.

 Rich in Nutrients

 For such a small amount, cayenne is a nutritional powerhouse.
-In fact, just 2 teaspoons of cayenne will give you almost an entire day’s worth (88%) of Vitamin A. There is only so much food that we can consume on any given day, so nutrient-rich foods like cayenne are essential to keep yourself as healthy as possible while still consuming a reasonable amount of food.
+In fact, just 2 teaspoons of cayenne will give you almost an entire day’s worth (88%) of Vitamin A. There is only so much food that we can consume on any given day, so nutrient-rich foods like cayenne pepper are essential to keep yourself as healthy as possible while still consuming a reasonable amount of food.

 Tips for How to Take Cayenne

 One of the great things about cayenne is how easy it can be to take.
 You can cook it fresh into a meal or use it as a spice to give your meal a kick.
-However, research has shown that it may be more effective if consumed as a liquid, especially if the cayenne pepper’s being used as a weight loss aid.
+However, research has shown that its benefits may be more effective if consumed as a liquid, especially if the cayenne pepper’s being used as a weight loss aid.

 Also, some people don't like spicy foods, or can't handle spice well enough to get a significant enough amount to help their health.
-This can especially be a problem if you need the gut-healing properties of cayenne but have a hard time consuming it.
+This can especially be a problem if you need the gut-healing properties and benefits of cayenne but have a hard time consuming it.